gtvj/linux/machine-set-up-17-04.md

 See instructions in 16.04 setup instructions

+## Install 'Pointing devices' and enabled palm rejection

+This is an **important** one for peace of mind.
+The default palm rejection on the XPS/Ubuntu out of the box is dreadful.

+Search Ubuntu Software for 'Pointing devices' and install the app (it's the one that's described as the successor to GSynaptics).
+This will allow you to configure palm rejection properly

 ## Install XMind

 Having never got XMind to work in 16.x I've found that it does work in 17.
 To install it follow the [XMind 8 installation instructions](http://www.xmind.net/m/PuDC).
 The one amendment necessary is to the `xmind.desktop` file location.
 To get this to work I had to place it in `~/.local/share/applications/` rather than the location specified in the instructions.